msalibian/S-FPCA/README.md

 S-estimators for Functional PCA
 ================
 Matias Salibian
-2016-08-07
+2016-08-18

 S-estimators for FPCA
 ---------------------

 This repository contains `R` code to compute S-estimators for Functional Principal Components Analysis as proposed in [Boente and Salibian (2015)](http://dx.doi.org/10.1080/01621459.2014.946991).

+An example applying this method to the octane data set can be found here.
+Code to reproduce the analysis of the mortality data can be found in the script `S-FPCA-mortality-example.R`.
+The data is in `FRA_Death_rates_1x2.txt`

 The following script illustrates this method when applied to the well-known lip movement data.
 Click [here](http://www.stats.ox.ac.uk/~silverma/fdacasebook/lipemg.html) for more information on these data.
-Another illustrative example (mortality data example) is in the script `S-FPCA-mortality-example.R`, the data is in `FRA_Death_rates_1x2.txt`
+We first load the necessary functions:

 ``` r
 source('S-FPCA-functions.R')